 Perhaps best of all, customers walk away with a new digital asset they own, increasing their manufacturing independence and bringing them into the age of digital manufacturing.

 More often, 3D CAD file design has become an integral part of modern manufacturing.
 A case in point is the work between our firm and Protolabs, which serves as a manufacturing modernization example as, together, we streamline the digital design process—a prime illustration of digital manufacturing in action.

-A company that approaches Protolabs with a manufacturing need, but lacks a 3D file, can harness the capability of the ZVerse CADaaS platform to quickly create a 3D CAD file and move forward to turn great ideas into manufacturable products.
+A company that approaches Protolabs with a manufacturing need, but lacks a 3D file, can harness the capability of the CADmore CADaaS platform to quickly create a 3D CAD file and move forward to turn great ideas into manufacturable products.
 We guide customers through an industry-proven process to create their 3D files, with guaranteed manufacturability.

 They can take a 3D CAD file to multiple manufacturers, always with the same result.
 With other design methods, there can be slight variations from manufacturer to manufacturer.